 Imagine a customer walks up to your counter, skips the wallet shuffle, and simply taps their phone or watch to pay.
 That’s the convenience and speed today’s shoppers expect.
 As consumer habits evolve and technology becomes more embedded in everyday life, NFC mobile and contactless payments are becoming the norm.

-According to the 2024 NFC Forum Contactless Usage and Adoption Study, 80% of consumer respondents have used a smartphone or smartwatch to pay for their purchases, and 95% have even left their physical wallet at home on at least one occasion, opting to just rely on mobile payments.
+According to the 2024 NFC Forum Contactless Usage and Adoption Study, over 80% of global respondents (and nearly 90% in the US) have used a smartphone or smartwatch to pay for their purchases, and 95% have even left their physical wallet at home on at least one occasion, opting to just rely on mobile payments.

 All this to say that contactless is quickly becoming the default.
 If your business doesn’t support NFC contactless payments (including NFC mobile payments), you’re missing out on a lot of potential customers.

-NFC mobile payments enable customers to pay using their smartphones, smartwatches, or other mobile devices equipped with digital wallets, such as Apple Pay, Google Pay, or Samsung Pay.
+NFC mobile payments enable customers to pay using their smartphones, smartwatches, or other mobile devices equipped with digital wallets, such as Apple Pay, Google Pay/Google Wallet.

 For your business, the distinction matters less than making sure you’re equipped to accept both.
 Today’s shoppers expect seamless, secure tap-to-pay experiences, whether that tap comes from their phone or their physical card.